Membership

 Classified Ads

 Have a sewing machine, a quilting frame or a pound of fabric you'd like to sell?
 Members are invited to place a free, needle-art-related classified ad in the Newsletter.
 Ads can be no longer than 30 words and the EQ member name and phone number must appear in the ad.
 The Newsletter publishes a maximum of three consecutive listings.
-To place an advertisement, contact the newsletter editor (see next).
+To place an advertisement, contact the Editor at the email in the Newsletter section below.

 Newsletter

 The monthly Newsletter is emailed to members prior to each meeting.
-It contains a message from the president, information about upcoming meetings and projects, information about shows (including ours!), competitions, volunteering opportunities, as well as updates on focus groups, programs, bus trips and lots more.
-Empire Quilters encourages members to write articles about qult related subjects — even to toot their own horn if they've taken part in a show — and to send them to the Editor: newsletter@empirequilters.net
+It contains information about upcoming meetings and projects, information about shows (including ours!), competitions, volunteering opportunities, as well as updates on focus groups, programs, trips and lots more.
+Empire Quilters encourages members to write articles about quilt related subjects — even to toot their own horn if they've taken part in a show — and to send them to the Editor: newsletter@empirequilters.net

 The newsletter is available on the website for members to download.
-You will find that downloadable version on the Members Only page.
+You will find that downloadable version on the Members Only page and it is emailed as a pdf to all members.

 Volunteering